ibm-cloud-docs/Registry/registry_overview.md

 The following example is for pushing images:

     You push an image to your namespace that is based on the Ubuntu image.
 The Ubuntu image contains several layers.
 Because you do not have these layers in your account yet, the amount of storage that these layers require is added to your monthly usage.

     Later, you create a second image that is based on the Ubuntu image.
 You change the Ubuntu base image, such as by adding more commands or files to your Dockerfile.
 Each change represents a new image layer.
 When you push the second image, {{site.data.keyword.registrylong_notm}} recognizes that all layers of the base Ubuntu image are already stored in your account.
 You are not charged for storing these layers a second time, even if you pushed your image to another namespace. {{site.data.keyword.registrylong_notm}} determines the size of all new layers and adds the amount of storage to your monthly usage.

 ### Billing for storage and pull traffic
 {: #registry_billing_traffic}

 Depending on the service plan that you choose, you are charged for the storage and pull traffic that you use per month in each region.
-{:shortdesc}
+{: shortdesc}

 #### Storage
 {: #registry_billing_traffic_storage}

 Every {{site.data.keyword.registrylong_notm}} service plan comes with a certain amount of storage that you can use to store your Docker images in the namespaces of your {{site.data.keyword.cloud_notm}} account.
 If you are on the standard plan, you are charged by GB-Months of usage.
 The first 0.5 GB-Months are free.
 If you are on the free plan, you can store your images in {{site.data.keyword.registrylong_notm}} for free until you reach the quota limits for the free plan.
 A GB-Month is an average of 1 GB of storage for a month (730 hours).
-  {:shortdesc}
+{: shortdesc}

 The following example is for the standard plan:

     You use 5 GB for exactly half the month and then you push several images to your namespace and use 10 GB for the rest of the month.
 Your monthly usage is calculated as shown in the following example:

     (5 GB x 0.5 (months)) + (10 GB x 0.5 (months)) = 2.5 + 5 = 7.5 GB-Months

     In the standard plan, the first 0.5 GB-Months are free, so you get charged for 7 GB-Months (7.5 GB-Months - 0.5 GB-Months).

 #### Pull traffic
 {: #registry_billing_traffic_pull_traffic}

 Every {{site.data.keyword.registrylong_notm}} service plan includes a certain amount of free pull traffic to your private images that are stored in your namespace.
 Pull traffic is the bandwidth that you use when you pull a layer of an image from your namespace to your local computer.
 If you are on the standard plan, you are charged by GB of usage per month.
 The first 5 GB each month is free.
 If you are on the free plan, you can pull images from your namespace until you reach the quota limit for the free plan.
-  {:shortdesc}
+{: shortdesc}

 The following example is for the standard plan:

     In the month, you pulled images that contain layers with a total size of 14 GB.
 Your monthly usage is calculated as shown in the following example:

     In the standard plan, the first 5 GB per month is free, so you get charged for 9 GB (14 GB - 5 GB).

 ### Quota limits for storage and pull traffic
 {: #registry_quota_limits}

 Depending on the service plan that you choose, you can push and pull images to and from your namespace until you reach your plan-specific or custom quota limits for each region.
-{:shortdesc}
+{: shortdesc}

 #### Storage
 {: #registry_quota_limits_storage}